 Motonaga: It would be surprisingly interesting if Taichi, the one least likely to care, would be the most restless about it.

-Kakihara: But in the end, he probably wouldn’t get any from anyone other than his mother, Hikari, and Sora (haha).
+Kakihara: But in the end, he probably wouldn’t get any from anyone other than his mother, Hikari, and Sora (laughs).

 Motonaga: Yamato would probably be happy eating chocolate that he made for himself.